1.9 C

 • Chinese Pavilion (Kina Slott): An exquisite 18th-century pavilion with distinct Chinese-inspired design.

-Throughout the year, the gates to the Drottningholm Palace gardens are open to the public.
-They invite visitors to explore at their own pace.
-During summer, the garden transforms into a popular destination.
-It becomes ideal for picnics, leisurely strolls, and al fresco concerts.
+Public access to the Drottningholm Palace gardens is available all year round.
+In the summer, the garden becomes a well-liked gathering place for outdoor concerts, picnics, and leisurely walks.
 This makes it a beloved spot for both locals and tourists alike.

 Attraction Info